January 10, 2023 by Anna-Bet Stemmet

-Super Bowl Sunday would not be complete without a few Super Bowl cocktails.
-Sure, you could go with a keg or a few brewskies, but we just know you’re ready to level up.
+Super Bowl Sunday would not be complete without a few Super Bowl cocktails, now, would it?
+Sure, you could go with a keg or a few cold beers, but we just know you’re ready to level up.
 After all, it’s not every day the Kansas City Chiefs square off against the Philadelphia Eagles at the State Farm Stadium in Glendale, Arizona.

-Huddle up, so we can share a few of our favorite cocktail recipes that will have you pouring like a pro without a single fumble.
+Huddle up, so we can share a few of our favourite cocktail recipes that will have you pouring like a pro without a single fumble.
 Touchdowns all the way, baby!

 1. Ranch Water cocktail

-As always, a classic Ranch Water is one of the top Super Bowl cocktails in 2023.
+As always, a classic Ranch Water will always number among the top Super Bowl cocktails in 2023.
 This refreshing tequila-based sipper is a Texan staple and will cool you down like nothing else.
 If you plan to make a batch, combine the Espolòn Tequila Blanco and fresh lime juice ahead of time, and add the Topo Chico (or other sparkling mineral water) just before your guests are due to arrive.
 This way it will keep its sparkle.

 2. Dark N’ Stormy cocktail

-This year’s halftime show will be performed by Rihanna, making this her first public performance since 2018!
+This year’s halftime show will be performed by none other than Rihanna, making this her first public performance since 2018!
 If there is one Super Bowl cocktail that matches RiRi’s vibe to a T, it’s the daring Dark ‘n Stormy.
-This popular Caribbean drink is well-loved in the Fenty founder’s home country of Barbados, and is very simple to pour.
+This popular Caribbean drink is well-loved in the Fenty founder’s home country of Barbados and is very simple to pour.

-Instead of batching it in a big bowl, we recommend setting up a help-yourself station where guests can build drinks themselves.
-Put out the rum (we love Appleton Estate Signature Rum), ginger beer, fresh lime juice, and ice, and let them make their own on the fly.
+Instead of batching it in a big bowl, we recommend setting up a help-yourself station where guests can build their drinks themselves.
+Put out the rum (we love Appleton Estate Signature Rum), ginger beer, fresh lime juice, and ice, and let them DIY it on the fly.

 3. Apple Martini cocktail

-The best Super Bowl cocktails tend to lean into the theme of the season, and we are digging the Apple Martini for Philadelphia Eagles supporters, who are often seen decked out in their team colors of midnight green and silver.
+The best Super Bowl cocktails tend to lean into the theme of the season, and we are digging the Apple Martini for Philadelphia Eagles supporters, who are often seen decked out in their team colours of midnight green and silver.
 This drink is pretty easy to batch – just add all the ingredients to a big serving bowl and stir well to combine.
 Add the ice just before kick-off so the drink does not dilute.
-Fly Eagles, fly!